 Certification: Pediatrics, 1975; Neonatal-Perinatal Medicine, 1977.

 Caregiver perspectives on the everyday medical and social needs of long-term pediatric liver transplant patients.
-Liver Transplantation and Surgery.
+Liver Transplantation.
 2022; 28:1735-1746.

 Center variation in long-term outcomes for socioeconomically deprived children.
 American Journal of Transplantation.
 2021; 21:3123-3132.